e-teachingorg/eteaching.mbr.dataroom/README.md

 - Realizes a connection to the MeinBildungsraum (MBR) data room
 - Can provide metadata with the AMB metadata schema
-- Can create, delete and rebuild MBR-nodes of all content of a plone database in the data room
+- Can create, delete and rebuild MBR nodes of all content of a plone database in the data room
-- Can create, delete and update MBR-nodes at runtime
+- Can create, delete and update MBR nodes at runtime

 ##  Installation